engie-new-business/technicaldoc/RELAYER.md

 ### Deploy your Forwarder contract

-To relay your transaction you need to deploy a Forwarder contract.
+To relay your transaction, you need to deploy a Forwarder contract.

 To deploy this contract you must specify an owner account.
 Only the owner can transfer funds from the Forwarder contract.